Ralph Carmichael: Early life and career

 Carmichael duly became Cole's most regularly utilized arranger from then until the singer's death in early 1965.
-Their first mainstream pop collaboration was The Touch of Your Lips (also 1960), an album of romantic ballads backed by lush strings, and their final team-up was Cole's last album, L-O-V-E. Featuring jazzy big band arrangements, it was recorded in December 1964, only two months before Cole succumbed to lung cancer, which was already in its advanced stages.
+Their first mainstream pop collaboration was The Touch of Your Lips (also 1960), an album of romantic ballads backed by lush strings.
+Their final collaboration was Cole's last album, L-O-V-E. Featuring jazzy big band arrangements.
+It was recorded in December 1964, only two months before Cole succumbed to lung cancer, which was already in its advanced stages.

+Carmichael arranged the score for the influential 1973 evangelical Christian horror film A Thief in the Night.

-Artistic Style
+Artistic style

 Carmichael's experiments in pop-rock style Christian music in the 1960s and 1970s brought him recognition as the "Father of Contemporary Christian Music".
 He founded Light Records in order to widen the audience for the music of the Jesus People.
 He was subject to controversy from within the church, being called a heretic for his use of guitars in worship and his adaptations of Gospel songs to big band stylings.

-Manna Music Inc founders Tim and Hal Spencer introduced Andraé Crouch to Carmichael, helping to launch Crouch's recording career.
+Manna Music Inc founders, Tim and Hal Spencer, introduced Andraé Crouch to Carmichael, helping to launch Crouch's recording career.
 Carmichael also provided the backing for a number of RCA albums by Gospel singer George Beverly Shea, including The Love of God in 1958, and How Great Thou Art in 1969.

 In 1969, Carmichael and Kurt Kaiser collaborated on Tell It Like It Is, a folk musical about God.
 The record album of the musical, which included the song "Pass It On", sold 2,500 copies, completely selling out the first run; it then completely sold out its second run of 100,000 copies.
 The Carpenters recorded Carmichael's song "Love is Surrender" on their 1970 album Close to You.

-One of Carmichael's contemporary hymns, "Reach Out to Jesus", was recorded by Elvis Presley, on the singer's 1972 Grammy Award-winning album of sacred songs, He Touched Me.
+One of Carmichael's contemporary hymns, "Reach Out to Jesus", was recorded by Elvis Presley on the singer's 1972 Grammy Award-winning album of sacred songs, He Touched Me.
 His album Strike Up the Band won a Dove Award for "Instrumental Album of the Year" at the 25th GMA Dove Awards in 1994.

 Carmichael wrote arrangements for many other top performers, including Ella Fitzgerald, Bing Crosby, Jack Jones, Peggy Lee, Julie London, Al Martino and Roger Williams.
 He arranged most of the carols on the 1961 Stan Kenton album A Merry Christmas!.